2017 Sojourns Scholar Leadership Program

 The Sojourns Scholar Leadership Program is an initiative designed to identify, cultivate and advance the next generation of palliative care leaders.
-The program seeks to support outstanding nurse and physician emerging leaders in education and practice by investing in their professional development.
-Sojourns Scholars receive $180,000 in funding ($90,000/year over a two year grant) to conduct an innovative impactful clinical, research, education or policy project in the field of palliative care and implement a leadership career plan all designed to support their growth as leaders in the field.
+The program seeks to support outstanding nurse and physician emerging leaders by investing in their professional development.
+Sojourns Scholars receive $180,000 in funding ($90,000/year over a two year grant) to conduct an innovative impactful clinical, policy, education or research project in the field of palliative care and develop a leadership development plan designed to support growth as a leader in the field.

 Goals of Program